luistripa/sat24-image-scrapper/README.md

 The downloaded images are automatically converted to gray.<br>
 This is an unintended "feature".
 Work in progress...

-## Aditional info
+## Additional info

+- Oceania will only show Infrared and visible.
+Sat24 does not support rain for Oceania.

-The images present in this repository may be subject to copyright
+- The images present in this repository may be subject to copyright